logar16/ScavengerWorld/README.md

 In the case that a unit can create other things (let's say land mine or a bomb or something else useful), that will be done with the same `create` command, but with a different ID and with other data given for its construction.

+## Ideas

+### Sensory Displays
+For the agent making decisions based on the data, consider breaking the different sensory data into a 3D map--grid of surrounding area for 2D and the other dimension is the sensory input.
+This should allow the agent to learn patterns based on how it sees or how it hears, etc. without having to treat them as the exact same type of stimulus.

+Note: Stimulus will initially just indicate the exact location of the emitter (if display had sufficient strength the reach the unit).
+Maybe someday will treat smell and sight differently as they work very differently in reality.

+### Simulation vs. Decision-making vs. Rendering
+I have found that C# is great for full on simulations, because its type-safety helps me avoid nasty little errors that would kill me in Python/JavaScript.
+However, the UI tools aren't great, so I think I will write some rendering code in JavaScript which will take in the `WorldState` as a JSON and render it all pretty-like.
+Finally, I am much more familiar with the ML tools in Python, so I will probably stick to those, although this may be an opportunity to look into ML tools for C# or F#.

 ## TODOs
 Reorganize to be
 Console App, ScavengerWorld class library, ScavengerPlayerAI class library, external client server